Leadership

 Adrian Jones

-Adrian Jones is the Program Manager for Community Health Improvement in UW Health's Office of Population Health.
-As a program manager, Adrian is responsible for managing multiple initiatives that bridge the gap between clinical care and community-based efforts.
+Adrian Jones is the Director for Community Health Improvement in UW Health's Office of Population Health.
+As Director, Adrian is responsible for managing multiple initiatives that bridge the gap between clinical care and community-based efforts.
 More specifically, she works closely with organizations that are led by African American women whose collective goal is to eliminate inequities for African American families.
 Through collaboration, data, and community voice, Adrian helps to develop the Community Health Needs Assessment and Implementation Strategy process.
-She strongly believes community members are the experts in providing the blueprint needed to ensure that individuals and families thrive in Dane County.**
+She strongly believes community members are the experts in providing the blueprint needed to ensure that individuals and families thrive in Dane County.

 Corinda Rainey Moore, PhD